tdelv/cs1680-final-tdelv-sreshtaa/README.md

 ## Design & Implementation

 We used Rust's `tonic` crate, which contains a Rust-native implementation of gRPC in order to set up and integrate our RPC commands into Snowcast.
-This crate provides a nice interface for **[insert later]**.
+This crate provides a nice interface for definining server-side logic for handling RPC service requests through the use of a trait that has functions for all of the services specified in the protobuf.

-Our protobuf was set up with two RPC services that represent the three client-server communications that we wanted to implement: the hello handshake, the correspondence when clients set their station, and the graceful exit when either the client or server quits.
+Our protobuf was set up with three RPC services that represent the three client-server communications that we wanted to implement: the hello handshake, the correspondence when clients set their station, and the graceful exit when either the client or server quits.
 These are shown below.

 ```protobuf
 service Snowcast {